MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-transfer.md

 * Lists all blobs in the container.
 * Downloads the file to a destination on your local computer that you specify.

-Before you run this script, make sure that you can successfully connect to, and sign in to the target Azure Stack.
+Before you run this script, make sure that you can successfully connect and sign in to the target Azure Stack.

 1. Open your favorite text editor, then copy and paste the preceding script into the editor.
 2. Update the script's variables to reflect your configuration settings.